Evaluating gender prejudices in readers

 Results from this study showed no difference in how people evaluate passages based on the gender of the author.
 When including participant gender we again saw no difference.

-Following this, we wanted to extend this work to look at genre.
-Specifically, we were interested in the romance genre which is overwhelmingly read and written by women and despite being the second most popular book genre, is viewed almost universally as being of poor quality.
+Next, we wanted to build on this to look at genre.
+Specifically, we were interested in the romance genre which is overwhelmingly read, and written, by women and, despite being the second most popular book genre, is viewed almost universally as being of poor quality.